blairw/pdfworks/README.md

 # pdfworks

-For `pdftk`, you can install the Java ported version (`brew install pdftk-java`) or manually get the latest official pdftk version from the link noted at https://stackoverflow.com/questions/60859527/how-to-solve-pdftk-bad-cpu-type-in-executable-on-mac/60889993#60889993.
+For `collate-adf.sh`, you will need `pdftk`.
+On Mac, you can install the Java ported version (`brew install pdftk-java`).

+On Linux, it is probably easier to use `collate-adf-pdf-stapler.sh` with `pdf-stapler`.

 Sources:
 - https://askubuntu.com/questions/207447/how-to-reduce-the-size-of-a-pdf-file